 Profile submitted by Nathan Wells

 General Chancery practice, with a particular emphasis on wills, probate and administration of estates; trusts and trustees; charities; real property; landlord and tenant and related professional negligence.
-He is also regularly involved in general commercial litigation and has considerable experience of litigation involving local authorities.
-Notable cases include University of London v Prag WTLR 705, Green v Eadie Ch 363, Ferneley v Napier WTLR 1303, Shaw v Lighthousexpress Ltd EWCA Civ 161, Creque v Penn (2007) 70 WIR 150 (PC), Owers v Bailey P&CR DG17 and London Diocesan Fund v Phithwa (Avonridge Property Co Ltd, Part 20 defendant) 1 WLR 3956 (HL).
+He has considerable advisory and litigation experience in the specialist area of fisheries.
+Notable cases include Pearson v Foster EWHC 107 (Ch), University of London v Prag WTLR 705, Green v Eadie Ch 363, Ferneley v Napier WTLR 1303, Shaw v Lighthousexpress Ltd EWCA Civ 161, Creque v Penn (2007) 70 WIR 150 (PC), Owers v Bailey P&CR DG17 and London Diocesan Fund v Phithwa (Avonridge Property Co Ltd, Part 20 defendant) 1 WLR 3956 (HL).

 Chancery Bar Association, ACTAPS, Northern Ireland Bar.